dvidelabs/flatcc/README.md

 in assertions.

 The runtime library may also be used by other languages.
-See comments in `include/flatcc/flatcc_builder.h`.
+See comments in [flatcc_builder.h].
 JSON parsing is on example of an alternative use of the builder library so it may help to inspect the generated JSON parser source and runtime source.